linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 23.07.2025
+- Topic: Increase customer interaction
+- Directory: /posts/2025/July/23
+- Description: ``` Imagine this: Companies utilizing their own social network have been able to increase customer loyalty by up to 70% - in just two months!
+That is the power of true community.
+We will show you how you can achieve this too! #Linkspreed #Web4 ```

 ### 22.07.2025
 - Topic: Build Your Community Network
 - Directory: /posts/2025/July/22